muratk5n/thirdwave/en/README.md

 Assad with TR help, those f-kers would roam around for sure in the same area.

+The op was conducted along with fighters from NE Syria, the Kurdish-controlled territory, it appears US sent a message with the op.

 ABC News: "Senior IS leader captured in US-led military raid in Syria"

 ---